System Structure

 Section titled “Runtime state today”The current system is centered on backend state, not on hand-edited task files.

-- the CLI keeps its own config in
+- The CLI keeps its own config in

-~/.config/track/cli.json - the backend keeps live state in SQLite
+~/.config/track/cli.json. - The backend keeps live state in SQLite.

-- remote-agent SSH material is managed under backend state
+- Remote-agent SSH material is managed under backend state.

 Task capture flow

-- the local parser turns rough prose into structured task input
+- The local parser turns rough prose into structured task input.

-- the backend validates and stores the task
+- The backend validates and stores the task.

 Task dispatch flow

-Section titled “Task dispatch flow”- the WebUI asks the backend to dispatch a task
+Section titled “Task dispatch flow”- The WebUI asks the backend to dispatch a task.

-- the backend launches Codex or Claude on the remote machine
+- The backend launches Codex or Claude on the remote machine.

 PR review flow

-Section titled “PR review flow”- the WebUI creates a review request from a GitHub PR URL
+Section titled “PR review flow”- The WebUI creates a review request from a GitHub PR URL.

-- the backend prepares remote review context
+- The backend prepares remote review context.

-- the remote runner submits the review on GitHub
+- The remote runner submits the review on GitHub.

 Deployment shape